jasonicarter/udacity/P7_AB_Testing/README.md

 The sign and effect size test both showed gross conversion to be statistically significant, while net conversion is not.

 ### Recommendation
-Analysis of the screener provided by gross conversion indicates that the experiment was successful at reducing the number of students who enrolled in the free trial.
-However, results of the net conversion proved unsucessful in reducing the number of students that would continue past the 14 day free trial to complete the course.
-A decrease in enrollment but not an increase in students staying past the free trial / making a payment.
+Analysis of the screener provided by gross conversion indicates that the experiment was successful at reducing the number of unprepared students who enrolled in the free trial.
+However, net conversion showed that the screener negatively affected the number students that would continue past the free trial, reducing the number of students making a payment.

 Based on these results, I would recommend against launching the change.